 You do not have the right to sue your health care provider in federal court (United States District Court) for violating your right to get and amend your medical record under the HIPAA Privacy Rule.

-You might have the right to bring a law suit in a South Carolina court to obtain a copy of your medical record.
+You have the right to bring a law suit in a Kentucky court to obtain a copy of your medical record or to challenge copying fees.

 5. WORDS TO KNOW